 For over fifty years, the Marathon Fire Department Emergency Squad operated as an all-volunteer EMS agency.
 In spite of a rich history of service since its formation in 1948, the emergency squad faced critical manpower shortages in the late 1990s due to a lack of volunteer EMTs available during the daytime hours.
 MAVAC was created when the ambulance service separated from the fire department to form a not-for-profit organization that could hire career paramedics and bill for patient services.

 MAVAC’s mission is to furnish those in need of its services with quality pre-hospital care consistent with the highest standards of emergency medical treatment.
-MAVAC provides ALS and BLS ambulance service to the residents of Marathon, Lapeer, Freetown, Virgil and Lisle, as well as mutual aid to a number of neighboring districts throughout Central NY.
+MAVAC provides ALS and BLS ambulance service across a 135 square mile coverage area to the residents of Marathon, Lapeer, Freetown, Willet, Virgil and Lisle, as well as mutual aid to a number of neighboring districts throughout Central NY.

-MAVAC operate two NYS certified ALS ambulances and an ALS fly-car and is based out of the Marathon fire station.
+MAVAC operates two NYS-certified ALS ambulances and an ALS fly-car.
+We are currently based out of the Marathon fire station.

 "Excellence in Emergency Medical Services"